The most common of all the knots used in rope rescue.

 bight, it forms a secure attachment point.
 When tied "re-rove" it secures the

-The sequence to tieing a good knot is easy, just follow the following
+rope directly to an anchorage point.
+The sequence to tieing a good knot is easy, just follow the following order:

-Choose the right knot for task
+- Choose the right knot for task

 - Tie the knot correctly leaving sufficient tail for a stopper if required